RTGS-Lab/ag_preserve_analysis/README.md

 	2. Main.R: loads additional data and preps data from assessors_data.R

  	3.	program_analysis_subset_cities.R: Subsets and analyzes program effects

+  	4. 	ag_preserve_visualization.R: if interested but not required.

+   	5. 	ag_preserve_models.R: produces the models specific to the ag preservation programs.

 Plots and model summaries are saved or printed inline.

 Notes

 	•	Subrecord-level PIDs are handled with PID_SUBRECORD
 	•	Cities with high-density development (e.g., Minneapolis, Bloomington) are excluded from some analyses
 	•	Time trends and property-type interactions are included in linear models to control for heterogeneity